Lachlan McCaffrey

+Career

 McCaffrey was part of the Extended Playing squad, having previously represented the Western Force in Super Rugby.
 He joined the Perth-based side ahead of the 2012 Super Rugby season and is awaiting his first-team debut.
 He previously played of the Waratahs.
 McCaffrey went to Saint Ignatius' College, Riverview in Sydney, and also plays for Eastwood in the Sydney Shute Shield grade rugby competition.

 McCaffrey was a member of the Australia under 20 team that competed in the 2010 IRB Junior World Championship.

 He moved to English Premiership side London Welsh prior to the 2014–15 season.
 On 5 May 2015, Lachlan signed for Leicester Tigers for the upcoming 2015–16 season.

-Since signing for the Tigers, McCaffrey has gone on to become an integral part of the Leicester pack.

-In 2018, McCaffrey will once again join the Brumbies having agreed on a contract to return to the Canberra-based club.
+Coaching career

+In May 2024, it was reported that McCaffrey had taken up an assistant coaching role with Otago in New Zealand's National Provincial Championship (NPC) for their 2024 season.
+Before the first round of the season, McCaffrey was announced to join the coaching staff of the Waratahs ahead of their 2025 season, being the defence coach alongside Mike Catt and Dan Palmer.

+In the inaugural Super Rugby AUS competition, McCaffrey overtook coaching responsibilities from head coach Dan McKellar, leading the team to their maiden Super Rugby AUS title.
+He was confirmed to coach the team again in the following years tournament.